One thing that drives Alzheimer's caregivers crazy is repetitive questions and repetitive behavior.

 They can't remember if they asked a question -- once or ten times.
 You can remember because you are still in real world.
 Your short term memory is still working.
 They are in Alzheimer's World -- no memory world.

 As I thought about this I came to a simple conclusion.
-Instead of trying to change Alzheimer's World, instead of trying to fight Alzheimer's World, not only would I accept Alzheimer's World as a reality, I would go into Alzheimer's World and learn how to communicate effectively.
+Instead of trying to change my mom and bring her back into my world, instead of trying to fight the change, not only would I accept Alzheimer's World as a reality, I would go into Alzheimer's World and learn how to communicate effectively.

 In other words, mom wasn't going to change because she couldn't.
 So it was up to me to change and adapt.
 Sounds simple right?
 Well actually once I had my head on straight it was easier than I thought.
 Getting one's head on straight when it comes to dementia care - not so easy.